Ari Benjamin Meyers

 Ari Benjamin Meyers (born 1972 in New York) is an American artist and composer.

 Meyers received his training as a composer and conductor at the Juilliard School, Yale University, and Peabody Institute.
 His practice includes creating musical performances for the stage and exhibition spaces.
-He has collaborated with artists including Tino Sehgal and Dominique Gonzalez-Foerster; bands such as Einstürzende Neubauten and Chicks on Speed; and classical ensembles including the Bavarian Radio Symphony Orchestra and the Hong Kong New Music Ensemble.
+He has collaborated with artists including Tino Sehgal and Dominique Gonzalez-Foerster (for Performa 09); bands such as Einstürzende Neubauten and Chicks on Speed; and classical ensembles including the Bavarian Radio Symphony Orchestra and the Hong Kong New Music Ensemble.